-Fees include attendance, program materials and tech support.
+Fees include attendance, program materials and 120-day access to program archives.
 Visit www.osgoodepd.ca/financial-assistance for details about financial assistance.

 Program Changes

 We will make every effort to present the program as advertised, but it may be necessary to change the date, location, speakers or content with little or no notice.
 In the event of program cancellation, York University's and Osgoode Hall Law School's liability is limited to reimbursement of paid fees.